-Successful public outreach requires a variety of support materials to assist the public in learning about Global, the proposed Project, and the regulatory process.
+Successful public outreach requires a variety of support materials to assist the public in learning about Global, the proposed project, and the regulatory process.
+The public may learn about Global's ongoing operation beyond the proposed project by visiting Global's website and from DEC offices that have regulatory oversight of the facility.
 Materials that may be developed to support public outreach activities include, but may not be limited to:

 - Project fact sheets

-- Maps/photos of the Project
+- Maps/photos of the project

-- Brochures describing Project-related activities
+- Brochures describing project-related activities

-By request of the community, all public information and educational materials are written in plain text, formatted with bullet points and subheadings, using language that can be easily read and understood.
+By request of the community, all public information and educational materials will be written in plain text, formatted with bullet points and subheadings, using language that can be easily read and understood.